Troubleshooting editor performance and playback issues

 Try disabling effects

-Effects (e.g. audio effects like the limiter, compressor, parametric EQ, or flanger) can cause CPU use spiking that result in glitchy playback.
+Effects (e.g., audio effects like the limiter, compressor, parametric EQ, or flanger) can cause CPU use spiking that results in glitchy playback.
 Try disabling them while editing to see if it resolves your issue.
 If it does, you can always edit with effects disabled and turn them on when you're ready to export.

 Disable Grammarly

-Grammarly has been known to cause issues with Descript.
-Disable Descript from within the Grammarly app or just keep it closed.
+Grammarly has been known to cause issues with Descript, and it will use a lot of resources to read your script while you make edits.
+We recommend you disable Descript from within the Grammarly app or just keep it closed.

 Disable McAfee

-Running McAfee antivirus can cause issues with Descript.
-To avoid performance issues, consider disabling McAfee while using Descript.
+We have found that running McAfee antivirus can cause performance issues with Descript.
+To avoid these issues, consider disabling McAfee while using Descript.

 Enable optimized media files